Join us for an adventure in flavor!

-This Fricase de Pollo recipe is a hearty and delicious stew, where tender chicken thighs braise in a well seasoned, wine-infused broth.
+I am very excited to present you with our version of Fricase de Pollo, an amazing Cuban stew where tender chicken thighs braise in a well seasoned, wine-infused broth.

 Serve it up with white rice and tostones, and you have a Latin dinner that’s hard to beat!